kyma-project/telemetry-manager/docs/contributor/arch/012-leader-receiver-creator.md

 An alternative approach is to create a separate component responsible for leader election that manages another arbitrary sub-receiver.
 This pattern is already used by the [receiver_creator](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/receivercreator/README.md), which can instantiate other receivers at runtime based on observed endpoints matching a configured rule.

-In this way, the new receiver, let's call it leader_receiver_creator, can be configured to create k8s_cluster receiver only if it is the leader.
+In this way, the new receiver (let's call it `leader_receiver_creator`) can be configured to create k8s_cluster receiver only if it is the leader.
 Here's the proposed API:

 yaml